-Describe the Monitoring, Evaluation and Learning plan to measure QUESTION effectiveness and/or efficiency of the system(s) and a plan to
+Describe the Monitoring, Evaluation and Learning plan to measure effectiveness and/or efficiency of the system(s) and a plan to utilize data generated by the system on a continuous basis.

-WHY IS THIS IMPORTANT?
 Without a clear plan to demonstrate the effectiveness and/or impact of a particular solution, it will be more difficult to make recommendations for further scale up and to know what adjustments should be made to a system to improve its performance.
 Rather than introduce new outcome indicators, it is preferable to align with existing national indicators, where possible.